EvokeMadness/Linux-terminal-cheat-sheets/README.md

 # linux-terminal-emulator-cheat-sheets
-A cheat sheet of Linux terminal commands that I find essential for beginner Linux users.
+A cheat sheet of Linux terminal commands for Debian and Ubuntu users.
+These commands are either frequently used or essential for beginners.

 ## Commands